 - The Mists of Avalon by Marion Zimmer Bradley

 - Batman: Year One by Frank Miller and David Mazzucchelli

 See what I did there.
 A lot of those are published books!
 A lot of them are famous and well-written!
 There are even whole sections of GoodReads devoted to stories declared rewritten fanfiction by readers.

 I’d like to admit: I’ve written, read, and recommended a ton of fanfic.

 I’m actually quite shocked that I’ve never been outed for my fanfic ways.
 I guess I’ve only been published in the non-fiction world, and many of my online friends do know or that’s how I met them.
 I’m also shocked that I work in the tech world, and no one’s poked into my subdomains.
 Or at least, if they have, they haven’t reported back.

-Fanfic is easy to dismiss as silly, as derivative fluff, as chic lit, as easy to write, as childish, as dirty pornography, as poorly written, etc. Many of the same arguments used against the merits of fanfic are those used to silence or ghettoize women’s writing, and it’s unsurprising in that fanfic is primarily for women and by women.
+Fanfic is easy to dismiss as silly, as derivative fluff, as chic lit, as easy to write, as childish, as dirty pornography, as poorly written, etc. Many of the same arguments used against the merits of fanfic are those used to silence, dismiss, or segregate out women’s writing, and it’s unsurprising in that fanfic is primarily for women and by women.